The New Movers Advantage: A Golden Opportunity for Dental Practices

-This presents a big opportunity for marketing your dental practice by reaching new movers in your area.
+This presents a big opportunity for marketing dental practices by reaching new movers in their area.
 A new mover patient marketing program does not need to take up a large portion of your marketing budget, as it should account for 10% to 15% of your total marketing budget.

 We work with several dental offices around the country helping them reach new patients and have developed a formula that is effective.
 The success of your practice depends, to a great extent, on your ability to reach new patients and motivate them to call or become a patient of your practice.

-An ideal and successful media mix for dental practice marketing today would look something like this:
+An ideal and successful media mix for dental practices marketing today would look something like this:

 - 25% to 35% of your marketing budget invested in Internet marketing including your website, SEO and pay-per-click ads.

 - 65% to 75% of your marketing budget invested in direct mail.